chipsalliance/firrtl/spec/spec.md

 ### Syntactic Shorthands

-The `else` branch of a conditional statement may be omitted, in which case a default `else` branch is supplied consisting of the empty statement.
+The `else`{.firrtl} branch of a conditional statement may be omitted, in which case a default `else`{.firrtl} branch is supplied consisting of the empty statement.

 Thus the following example: